 Spam now comes from everywhere

 Botnets, created by installing malware on millions of computers worldwide, have replaced individual mail servers for sending spam.
-Rather than sending 10,000,000 emails from one server, a spammer might now be sending 100 mails each from 100,000 infected machines.
+Rather than sending 10,000,000 emails from one server, a spammer might now send 100 mails from each of 100,000 infected machines.

 Your machine could be one of them, and you might not even realize it.
 (Make sure your anti-malware tools are up-to-date and scanning!)